Crown Jewels Analysis

 Keywords: Advanced Cyber Threat (ACT), Advanced Persistent Threat (APT), criticality analysis, cyber, fight through, information assurance, mission assurance, mission critical, resilience

-MITRE SE Roles & Expectations: MITRE systems engineers (SEs) are expected to help customers acquire robust systems that can successfully execute their mission even when under attack through cyberspace.
-To do this, MITRE SEs are expected to be conversant in best security practices and the basic principles for analyzing and identifying IT assets that are critical to the accomplishment of an organization’s mission.
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to help customers acquire robust systems that can successfully execute their mission even when under attack through cyberspace.
+To do this, MITRE SEs are expected to be conversant in best security practices and the basic principles for analyzing and identifying IT assets that are critical to accomplishing an organization’s mission.
 They are expected to keep abreast of new and evolving techniques for identifying mission-critical assets.

 - Identify the cyber assets most critical to mission accomplishment—the "crown jewels" of CJA.